 Common Doubts and Questions Related to Medical Indemnity Insurance

 Most medical practitioners are uncertain about what might happen in case litigation is filed against them.
-They usually have doubts and questions about what issues they will face and what might happen during and after the litigation, how indemnity insurance can help them, and similar others.
+They usually have doubts and questions about what issues they will face and what might happen during and after the litigation, how medical indemnity insurance can help them, and similar others.
 Some of these common questions and their responses are detailed below :

 - What is generally included in medical indemnity insurance?